raspberrypilearning/poo-near-you/README.md

 ![](cover.png)

-In this resource you will use the Google maps API to map open data onto a map using JavaScript
+In this resource you will use the Google maps API to put open data onto a map using JavaScript

 ## Licence